Contributor: Allison Crews. Lesson ID: 13878

 Which direction you choose is ultimately a style decision and will vary depending on the way you intend to write your text, the topic, and the information you've assembled that you want to present.

-Example: A press release detailing how city council plans to address a flood zone with emergency preparedness, water management, and economic development.
+Example: A press release detailing how the city council plans to address a flood zone with emergency preparedness, water management, and economic development.

 Practice